microcks/microcks.io/content/blog/beyond-code-open-source-mentorship.md

 Open source works best when it’s truly collaborative, when users become stakeholders in the project’s success.
 The most successful open source projects aren’t just tools; they’re communities of people who care about solving problems together.

 Microcks has reached a critical juncture.
 We can continue growing as a community-driven project or remain a tool maintained by a few for the benefit of many.
-The choice isn’t ours alone—it belongs to everyone who has ever benefited from our work.
+The choice isn’t ours alone, it belongs to everyone who has ever benefited from our work.

 ## Your Turn – Join Me in Building These Resources